 The preparation of financial statements in accordance with IFRS requires management to make estimates and assumptions that affect the reported amount of assets and liabilities and disclosure of contingencies at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
-Please refer to Note 5.

-Significant estimates and assumptions are made in the areas of determining the provision for unpaid and unreported claims and fair value of financial instruments (see Note 5).
+Significant estimates and assumptions are made in the areas of determining the valuation of policy liabilities (see Notes 5 and 9).
 Actual results may differ materially from those estimates.

-(l) Income taxes
+(I) Income taxes